 - 6 cloves garlic, minced

 Ensure a rack is 5-inches below the broiler.
 Preheat broiler.

-Spread cheese evenly across a 12-in. cast iron pan.
+Spread cheese evenly across a 12-in. cast iron skillet.
 Drizzle on olive oil.
 Combine garlic, thyme, and rosemary and sprinkle over cheese.
 Sprinkle salt and pepper over cheese.

-Place under broiler for 5-10 minutes, until cheese is melted, bubbling, and beginning to brown.
+Place under broiler for 5-10 minutes, until cheese is melted and bubbling.
+Cheese should be beginning to brown.

 Serve hot, right out of the pan with a warm, crusty baguette.